ethereum/keymanager-APIs/flows/README.md

       If the delete/disable fails, set the key's status to `error` with the reason for the failure and continue to the next key.

    3. Delete the keystore file or keystore material from disk.
-If this fails, bail out with an `error` status and appropriate message.
+If this fails, set the provisional status to `error` with an appropriate message and continue to the next key.

    4. (Optional) If the key was disabled rather than deleted in (ii), permanently remove the key metadata from the on-disk database.
-Again, bail with an `error` status upon failure.
+If this fails, set the provisional status to `error` with an appropriate message and continue to the next key.

    5. Set the key's provisional status to `deleted` (all previous steps must have succeeded).